readle_logo_final_x512readle_logo_final_x512readle_logo_final_x512readle_logo_final_x512

 3. Responding To Rudeness, Aggression, Or Generally Anti-Social Behavior

-These are probably the best opportunities where you can apply the imperative — or conversely the most frustrating if you don’t know how to use it!
-Let’s be honest, when you’ve narrowly escaped being knocked off your bike by a passing car or someone talking loudly during a movie in the cinema, chances are you won’t be so concerned about being polite.
-But you’ll certainly want to make yourself clear and that’s what the imperative is brilliant for!
+Let’s be honest: when you’ve narrowly escaped being knocked off your bike by a passing car or someone is talking loudly during a movie in the cinema, chances are you won’t be so concerned about being polite.
+But you’ll certainly want to make yourself clear, and that’s what the imperative is great for:

 Hau ab / Weg da!
 (Get lost!)